williamc99/TwitterVerse/README.md

 # TwitterVerse
-An application that replicates a simplified version of Twitter's search engine.
+An application written in Python that replicates a simplified version of Twitter's search engine.

 Files that were edited by William Chiu: twitterverse_functions.py and test_get_filter_results.py